 In addition to appeals Council often requires legal advice from its solicitors, in respect of general matters such as contracts, leases and other matters pertaining to the planning, building and regulatory functions of the Council.
-For the 2005/2006 period there have been six (6) matters of illegal and unauthorised works, which Council is pursuing, where at this stage four of the appeals are still in progress.
+For the 2006/2007 period there have been four (4) matters of illegal and unauthorised works.
+Council pursued these matters where Council was successful and the Court imposed orders in favour of Council and also awarded costs to Council.

-Council's total legal expenditure for the 2005/2006 period, including payment to consultants who were engaged by the Council to act as expert witnesses or when in-house expertise is not available, amounted to \$358,224 made up as follows:
+Council's total legal expenditure for the 2006/2007 period, including payment to consultants who were engaged by the Council to act as expert witnesses or when inhouse expertise is not available, amounted to \$193,433.00 made up as follows: